Divided Supreme Court hears challenge to Louisiana abortion law

-WASHINGTON — An apparently divided U.S. Supreme Court struggled Wednesday to decide whether Louisiana's tough new restriction on abortion violates the Constitution.
+WASHINGTON — An apparently divided Supreme Court struggled Wednesday to decide whether Louisiana's tough new restriction on abortions violates the Constitution.

 With a large crowd of demonstrators outside the court, the justices heard the first major abortion case to reach them since the retirement of Anthony Kennedy, who supported Roe v.
 Wade's guarantee of a right of access to abortion.
 He was replaced by the more conservative Brett Kavanaugh, appointed by President Donald Trump.